lurado/LDONavigationSubtitleView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+If you want the subtitle view to pick up a view controllers `title`, connect it to the subtitle views `viewController` outlet property (in code or IB).

 ## Requirements

 Requires iOS 7 or later.